anu-act-health-covid19-support/vis-demos/README.md

 It's served by GitHub Pages, so any commits that you push to GitHub will be built & served at <https://act-covid-19-tracker.github.io/geojson-over-time/>.
-This means that you need to commit the generated `static/bundle.js` as well (we might make this nicer in the future, but it'll do for now).
+This means that you need to commit the generated `static/bundle.js` as well (we might make this nicer in the future, e.g. set up a GitHub action to run the `browserify` step automatically, but this'll do for now).

 Remember, it's just plain html & js, though---it's not a Jekyll site.